pknandi/pknandi/README.md

 ### Things you should know

-- 🔭 <b>Currently working on:</b> Deep Learning and Computer Vision
+- 🔭 <b>Currently working on:</b> IoT, Deep Learning and Computer Vision
-- 🌱 <b>Getting better at:</b> Python, Machine Learning, Reading research paper
+- 🌱 <b>Getting better at:</b> Python, Machine Learning (ML), Deep Learning(DL), Networking, Research methodology
-- 🤔 <b>Exploring:</b> Various framework and algorithm of Deep Learning
+- 🤔 <b>Exploring:</b> How to leverage AI and ML techniques in IoT and ubiquitous networks to make them more robust and secured.
-- ⚗️ <b>Experimenting on:</b> Improving my knowledge and intuition on data
+- ⚗️ <b>Experimenting on:</b> Improving my knowledge on math.
+Also learning various frameworks and algorithms of DL and Computer Vision.
-- 💬 <b>Ask me about:</b> Stuffs about undergrad thesis work and computer vision.
-And Star Wars too 😄
+- 💬 <b>Ask me about:</b> Introduction to undergrad thesis work and how to approach a research problem.
+And One Piece too. 😄
 - 📫 <b>Reach me here:</b> Mail me anytime at  <a href="mailto:pknandi130@gmail.com" target="_blank"> pknandi130@gmail.com</a>

 ### My Stacks